 The Master branch will contain new texts from the Feature branches as soon as they are merged.
-While synchronizing with Crowdin Enterprise, texts in the Master branch are populated with translations from the appropriate branch.
+The Master branch will contain new texts from the Feature branches as soon as they are merged.

-After synchronizing the updated Master branch with Crowdin Enterprise, you can remove the Feature branch from Crowdin Enterprise.
+After synchronizing the updated Master branch with Crowdin, you can remove the Feature branch from Crowdin.
 All translations stored in the Master branch will remain.